gerbless/react-tutorial/flux/readme.md

 })();
 ```

-Now, we need to create all our components we will use
+Now, we need to create all our components we are going to use

 ```javascript